adiq/dotfiles/README.md

 ```

 Note that this won't remove everything, but your vim configuration should be reset to whatever it was before installing.
 Some uninstallation steps will be manual.

-## Contribute

-I found that instead of putting my changes in `.local` files, it would be better to keep my own preferences stored in version control in case I had to set up a new computer.
-I suggest forking [maximum-awesome](https://github.com/square/maximum-awesome) and doing the same.

 ## Acknowledgements